moveit/roscon24/README.md

 Once you imported the image, you can simply open VSCode with dev containers in this repository.
 You can then use the VSCode terminal inside the container.

-#### Building the Docker Image

-For the purposes of the workshop, please use the image provided in [the lastest release](https://github.com/moveit/roscon24/releases).

-To build the image, use the `docker/build.sh` script:

-  1. `cd` into this repository.
-  2. `docker/build.sh`

-This will build the image, tag it as `roscon-2024-moveit2-workshop`, and save the image as a compressed tarball.
-The `docker/fetch` script can be used to uncompress and load this output.

 ### Running the robot

 After logging into the Docker container, you can run the UR robot to check if everything is working.
 To do this: